-Immigration, Trump and you: 5 things happening now, and why they matter
+5 reasons you should pay attention to Trump's immigration plans

 The first year of Trump's presidency shows this is much tougher than it sounds.
 Arrests are up, but deportations are down.
 One possible reason: Immigration courts are still grappling with a significant backlog, and the administration is looking for more detention space.
 The administration has pointed to a drastic drop in border crossings early last year, though experts say that alone doesn't fully explain the numbers.

 What about the 5,000 new Border Patrol officers and 10,000 new ICE agents the administration has said it plans to hire?
 That's a tall order, too -- and one that also requires funding from Congress.
 Even now, the agencies aren't able to keep up with attrition alone.
-Brandon Judd, who heads the Border Patrol agents' union, criticized lawmakers this week for not doing enough to meet the goal.
-"At this rate," he testified Tuesday, "the agents we hire this year will be halfway to retirement before we meet this goal in 2028."
+Brandon Judd, who heads the Border Patrol agents' union, criticized lawmakers this month for not doing enough to meet the goal.
+"At this rate," he testified, "the agents we hire this year will be halfway to retirement before we meet this goal in 2028."